Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

- no wonder why meat eaters are so emotistically depressed they need to take it out on other species; at least, that's the legal therapeyrapey sexpert(ition)s mahatma gandhi was killed by muslims; they just said hindu extremist to keep the peace for his vainful unification attempts hindu extremists don't exist; in the implied sense (i'm a hindu extremist, by definition alone) we already have invisible cars
+ no wonder why meat eaters are so emotistically depressed they need to take it out on other species; at least, that's the legal therapeyrapey sexpert(ition)s mahatma gandhi was killed by muslims; they just said hindu extremist to keep the peace for his vainful unification attempts hindu extremists don't exist; in the implied sense (i'm a hindu extremist, by definition alone) we already have paradoxically observable cars∘invisibility

 stoner list
  https://www.youtube.com/watch?v=YhiPOg_Ir9c